 This post was last updated December 1, 2020.

-Disclaimer: I am a layperson who has studied MMT since February of 2018.
+Disclaimer: I have studied MMT since February of 2018.
 I’m not an economist or academic and I don’t speak for the MMT project.
 The information in this post is my best understanding (based especially on my reading of The Deficit Myth) but I don’t assert it to be perfectly accurate.
 In order to ensure accuracy, you should rely on the expert sources linked throughout.
 If you have feedback to improve this post, please get in touch.